+Section 1: Teaching Philosophy

-SECTION CONTENTS 1.
-Teaching Philosophy: Initial Portfolio: An initial attempt to compile your central ideas about teaching and learning, your reflective statement of teaching beliefs, methods, and strategies will include relevant professional literature and Jackson College student data.
+The Initial Portfolio Teaching Philosophy is an initial attempt to compile your central ideas about teaching and learning, your reflective statement of teaching beliefs, methods, and strategies will include relevant professional literature and Jackson College student data.
 Its purpose is to document your continuing thought process about what you do in your teaching practice, why you do it, and how it can help to improve your students' learning.
 Additionally, content throughout the Portfolio should reference and link to this section.
 You can reasonably aim for a document that addresses all of the above and is around 1,000 to 1,500 words in length.
-Capstone Portfolio: Building on the content in the Initial Portfolio, this updated version will clarify your thinking and include reflection on course and/or program assessment (e.g., General Education Outcome reporting, Program Learning Outcome reporting).
-This section is a chance to showcase your well-reasoned and well-supported conceptions of teaching and learning that fit the mission and values of the College and meet the needs of your students and the demands of your discipline.